soorena776/gitlab-merge-request-resource/README.md

 ## Behavior

-### `check`: Check for new merge requests
+### `check`: Check for new merge requests, and build-expired merge requests

 Checks if there are new merge requests or merge requests with new commits.
-Also, checks if any of the already built merge requests are expired by according to `build_expires_after` parameter.
+Also, checks if any of the already built merge requests are expired, according to given `build_expires_after` parameter.

 ### `in`: Clone merge request source branch and Merge it with master